geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-09/meeting-transcript.md

 Yeah, if it's a couple percent in an instruction order issue.

 ##### **B1tg** [[00:26:40](https://www.youtube.com/watch?v=axTYYYYOHHY&t=1600)]
-Okay, I mean, we are always...
-This has something to do...
+Okay, I mean, we are always..
+This has something to do..
 Look like the register pressure issue.

 ##### **Chenyu** [[00:26:46](https://www.youtube.com/watch?v=axTYYYYOHHY&t=1606)]